Skip to content

 EOF

-# Sync the corpus
+# Sync the corpus to a local directory

-eh corpus sync my-corpus.toml
+eh corpus sync my-corpus.toml corpus/my-team-best

 # Train

-eh train --corpus corpus/my-team-best --language python --output models/my-model.npz
+eh train corpus/my-team-best --language python -o models/my-model.npz

 See eh train for the full training reference.